 We've had competitors ask us for marketing and customer management advice, some copy our information and terms and conditions on the website, others have even wanted to merge with us.
 We must be doing something right.

 Some staff take opportunities to further their involvement with the Academy by participating in marketing activities and program development.
 While all staff begin casual, there is potential for part-time employment that includes teaching and further involvement in the operations of the Academy.
 Currently 3 of our teaching staff also form our Student Engagement Team who manage our social media, events, competitions, and other activities, all of which is of their own initiative.
 They also form the Research and Development Team who researches instrumental pedagogy and education and develops our teaching programs.
 We also have another teacher who doubles as the Community Engagement Manager and is responsible for building relationships with local schools, government and businesses.

 Advantage Music Academy values its staff as people and professionals.
 All staff have input on a variety of aspects of the Academy including management, marketing, and pedagogy.
 Staff are paid for meetings, training, writing reports, free trials, and when scheduled students do not show up and staff are not required to provide "make-up lessons" when a student misses a lesson.

 Advantage Music Academy pays a competitive wage.
 All staff are employees.
 That means you receive superannuation and leave entitlements (part-time employees), and the Academy withholds PAYG amounts.

-To be considered for a teaching role, prospective employees must be either in their final year of a bachelor's degree in music or have completed at least 3 years of a tertiary music education .
+To be considered for a teaching role, prospective employees must be either in their final year of a bachelor's degree in music or have completed at least 3 years of a tertiary music education or have a minimum of 10 years' teaching experience .
 Applicants must also have at least 12 months of teaching experience.
-Those who do not meet the criteria may be considered for our teacher mentorship program.
-Contact us to find out more.

 The tips below address common issues encountered in the recruitment process that almost invariably result in immediate rejection.